 - Wasting food is a BIG no-go in my house, as I am sure it is in yours as well; can you imagine if there are leftovers?
 Sweet baby Jesus, have you ever eaten something you hate for the second time as a leftover?

-I bet you had your fingers and toes crossed in anticipation of reading this the entire time; worrying didn’t you?
-The good news Y’all is this didn’t just turn out good, it turned out to be a Super-Star Fabulous recipe that I decided was just too darn good to keep under my hat for another second.
+I bet you had your fingers and toes crossed in anticipation of reading this the entire time; worrying, didn’t you?
+The excellent news, Y’all, is this didn’t just turn out well.
+It was a Super-Star Fabulous recipe that I decided was just too darn good to keep under my hat for another second.
 So without further wait, you can find this delicious recipe for Southern oven-Fried Lemon Pepper Chicken below.

 - 10-12 chicken thighs boneless and skinless